-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the EIR method.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the effective interest rate (EIR) method.
 Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.